nerfstudio-project/nerfstudio-webui/README.md

 ## Usage

-1. Start the Nerfstudio Gradio WebUI by running the following command (You may want to change the root_dir in webui.py):
+1. Start the Nerfstudio Gradio WebUI by running the following command (Add --help to see more options):

    ```bash
    python webui.py